devon-plourde/Compiler/README.md

 -c | -compile  -- Process all phases and compile (default behavior)
 -q | -quiet    -- Only display error messages (default behavior)
 -v | -verbose  -- Display all trace messages
--test   --Run all scanner tests and print to STDOUT
 -e | -err      -- Error file (See -o | -out for details)
 -o | -out      -- Output file →  takes the next argument as the destination output file for     the compilation of the input file.